How to Give Yourself a Spa-Level Facial at Home

 Additionally, gel masks and hydrogel under-eye patches go really well with this step.
 Your skin is fresh as a daisy, so hydrating products really amp up your glow.

-Step 7.
-Apply a Serum
+Step 8: Apply a Face Serum

 If you have dry skin, even a simple hydrating serum will make all the difference for your skin and bring about a natural glow to your complexion and some flush of color to your cheeks.
 You can also use a brightening serum to revive and energize the skin.

-Step 8.
-Moisturize
+Step 9: Moisturize

 Get a pea-sized amount of your moisturizer and gently pat it on.
 Instead of slathering your face with it and possibly moving around products, try pressing it in to keep the glow in place.

-Step 9.
-Add Some Oil
+Step 10: Add Some Oil

 FAQs